Updated on

 All this can be done with just 2 tools: a web app for the dispatcher and a mobile app for the driver.
 As a result, driver onboarding can be minimized to learning one tool that takes care of every task the driver has.

-Easy-to-use is a buzzword a lot of apps use.
-The question is, can your older, less tech-savvy drivers learn the tools quickly and use them without difficulty?
+Easy-to-use is a buzzword used by a lot of apps.
+Can your older, less tech-savvy drivers learn the tools quickly and use them without difficulty?

 Easy doesn't have to mean limited.
-There are advanced tools on the market that are intuitive and easy to learn, while providing Enterprise solutions like a free barcode scanner built into the drivers' mobile app.
+Some advanced tools on the market are intuitive and easy to learn.
+They provide Enterprise solutions like a free barcode scanner built into the drivers' mobile app.

 Here's what Track-POD customers have to say about deploying the driver app.

-If you're concerned with driver onboarding, it probably means you're either getting started or dealing with high driver turnover, possibly considering hiring contract drivers.
+If you're just getting started or dealing with high driver turnover, you may be considering the hiring of contract drivers.

 Because driver tools will cost you, and every user counts, it makes sense to go for apps and software that offers flexibility in terms of the number of users and user rights.